Francisco-Guillen/image-watermarking-vit/README.md

 ## Results

-Bit accuracy on the CLIC dataset compared to the original RoSteALS.
+Bit accuracy on 100 randomly sampled images from the CLIC dataset, compared to the original RoSteALS.

 | Attack Category | RoSteALS | RoSteALS+ViT |
 |---|---|---|